Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Experiments

 \subsubsection{Public Information Constraint}

-To verify the effectiveness of incorporating public triples during rewriting, we evaluate the performance when only the original document and the private triple set are provided as input (w/o pub).
+To verify the effectiveness of public triples during rewriting, we evaluate when only the original document and the private triple set are provided as input (w/o pub).
 The results, shown in Figures \ref{fig:ablation1} and \ref{fig:ablation2}, demonstrate the impact on $r_{\text{pri}}$ and $r_{\text{pub}}$.
-It can be observed that, due to the disjoint nature of public and private information, incorporating public triples when rewriting retrieved documents not only constrains the rewriting model from arbitrarily removing content unrelated to private information, but also provides a comparative signal that helps the rewriter better identify private information.
+Due to the disjoint nature of public and private information, incorporating public triples when rewriting not only constrains the rewriting from arbitrarily removing content unrelated to private information, but also provides a comparative signal that helps the rewriter better identify privacy.